Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 b.
 If you cannot identify what drive(s) you have installed, run `hdparm -i /dev/the_disk_to_be_partitioned` to double check that you've selected the right drive.<br>
 c.
 If you only have one drive woth another OS on it and want to install clean, run `gdisk /dev/the_disk_to_be_partitioned`.
 - Press `x` to enable expert mode.
-- Press `z` to delete the entire content of the drive.
+- Press `z` to delete the entire contents of the drive

 d.
 Run `cgdisk /dev/the_disk_to_be_partitioned` to format the drive.<br>
 e.
 Format the drive like this.